29th July 2021

 The worst-value providers are a little easier to pin down.
-Carphone Warehouse’s ID Mobile costs £6 per minute and £9.60 a MB if you are roaming in Canada, whereas Virgin Mobile costs an eye-watering £12.50 for a single MB of data in places such as United Arab Emirates.
+Carphone Warehouse’s ID Mobile costs £6 per minute and £9.60 a MB if you are roaming in Canada, whereas Virgin Mobile costs an eye-watering £12.50 for a single MB of data in places such as The Seychelles.

 As of May 2019, EU legislation has meant that calls from the UK to landlines and mobiles within EU destinations cannot exceed 19.9p per minute, with texts costing no more than 6p.

-However, with this legislation still coming into affect, some providers are still charging different prices as the table below shows.
+However, with this legislation still coming into effect, some providers are still charging different prices as the table below shows.

 While it's important to bear these costs in mind, many providers do offer add-ons and that can help regular travellers reduce costs.